edwardaux/SuperSocket/README.markdown

 ## UDP

-**GCDAsyncUdpSocket** is a UDP/IP socket networking libraries.
+**SUDPSocket** is a UDP/IP socket networking libraries.
 Here are the key features available:

 - Native objective-c, fully self-contained in one class.<br/>
   _No need to muck around with low-level sockets.
 This class handles everything for you._